 - Start talking openly about adoption issues when your child is young.
 If you have not been comfortable doing that, it may be especially difficult by the time your child is a teen.
 However, it is never too late.

-- Consider seeing a therapist who specializes in adoptive families.
+who specializes in adoptive families.